Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Methodology

 \section{Methodology}

-The starting point for the development of these guidelines was the 2024 meeting of the \emph{International Software Engineering Research Network} (ISERN) in Barcelona, Spain.
-The first and last author of this paper organized a session to discuss the need to develop guidelines for empirical studies involving LLMs.
-These discussions resulted in a position paper published at the \emph{\nth{2} International Workshop on Methodological Issues with Empirical Studies in Software Engineering} (WSESE 2025)~\cite{DBLP:conf/wsese/0001BFB25}.
-The first and last author presented a preprint of that paper at the \emph{\nth{2} Copenhagen Symposium on Human-Centered Software Engineering AI} (CHASEAI 2024), forming a workstream to lead the collaborative refinement and extension of the preliminary guidelines presented in the position paper.
+The development of these guidelines was initiated at the 2024 meeting of the \emph{International Software Engineering Research Network} (ISERN) in Barcelona, Spain, where the first and last author organized a session on guidelines for empirical studies involving LLMs.
+The resulting discussions led to a position paper~\citep{DBLP:conf/wsese/0001BFB25}.
+A preprint of this paper was the basis for further discussions at the \emph{\nth{2} Copenhagen Symposium on Human-Centered Software Engineering AI} (CHASEAI 2024), where a workstream formed to collaboratively refine and extend the preliminary guidelines.
+Our process followed an established tradition of developing reporting guidelines through expert collaboration, as exemplified by CONSORT for clinical trials~\citep{Begg1996} and, more recently, TRIPOD-LLM for LLM-based prediction studies in medicine~\citep{Gallifant2025}.